Pavlov’s Theory in Action: Crowds React Like Fools, Not Wisemen

 Understanding Pavlov’s theory and its application to market behaviour can help investors recognize and potentially counteract the psychological forces at play.
 We can make more rational investment decisions by being aware of mass psychology, practising contrarian thinking when appropriate, and acknowledging our cognitive biases.

-However, it’s important to note that while these insights can be valuable, predicting short-term market movements remains exceptionally challenging.
+However, while these insights can be valuable, predicting short-term market movements remains exceptionally challenging.
 A diversified, long-term investment approach based on fundamental analysis and individual risk tolerance is still the most prudent for most investors.

 The privilege of absurdity, to which no living creature is subject, but the man only.